 2.2 Goponga Swamp

 There are enemy fish, Goponga Flowers, and Giant Goponga Flowers found throughout the swamp.
-The fish can be defeated with the sword, but you’ll need BowWow to eat the gopongo flowers.
-Go up a screen and then right a screen, having BowWow gobble up any enemies in your way.
-Go down a screen but along the right side.
-After gobbling up another giant gopongo flower head right a screen and open the treasure chest to get 50 rupees.
+The fish can be defeated with the sword, but you’ll need BowWow to eat the goponga flowers.
+Walk around the swamp and gobble up the enemies with BowWow.
+At the east side of the swamp there is a treasure chest that contains 50 rupees.

-Backtrack left a screen, up a screen, and then head right a screen.
-Have BowWow gobble up the five goponga flowers and then enter the cave to reach the second dungeon, Bottle Grotto.
+Make your way to the northeast part of the swamp and BowWow will gobble up the goponga flowers.
+Enter the cave to reach the second dungeon, Bottle Grotto.
 Unfortunately our newly acquired friend cannot enter the dungeon, so you’ll be on your own for this level.

 2.3 Bottle Grotto